Welcome to St Paul's Cottage Surgery

 The information we hold about you

-On 25th May 2018, the General Data Protection Regulation (known as GDPR) comes into law.
-These changes to the data protection laws don’t alter what we use your personal information for.
+On 25th May 2018, the General Data Protection Regulation (known as GDPR) became law.
+These changes to the data protection laws don't alter what we use your personal information for.
 They will make it easier for you to find out how we use and protect your information.

-The fact that the law is changing only builds on what we already do now.
+The fact that the law has changed only builds on what we already do now.
 It is to give your personal information the respect and security it deserves.

-If you have any questions, please speak with the Practice Manager/Business Manager
+If you have any questions, please speak to Claire Taylor, Practice Manager or Sue O'Donnell, Business Manager.

 Get Well, Keep Well